sl-NZ/bookshop/README.md

 # Take home project

-This is a simple e-commerce application that a customer can use to purchase a book, but it's missing the payments functionality — your goal is to integrate Stripe to get this application running!
+This is a simple e-commerce application that a customer can use to purchase a book.
+The code for this app was originally not setup for pamyents but since has been added and the original code remains [here](https://github.com/mattmitchell6/sa-takehome-project-node).

 ## Candidate instructions